What is Walk the World?

 We are sorry, but for Walk the World, Informa asks that you donate to and fundraise for your affiliated office charity.
 We are forming a special relationship with these charities, and let’s see how much we can raise for them together!

 Please confirm the amount you have raised with your line manager.
-You can then claim this as a “Walk the World Day” on Edays.
-If you do not use Edays, please contact your local HR advisor.
+You can then claim this as a “Walk the World Day” on Edays or other systems for booking annual leave.